 T131710 Maternity and Newborn Care Networking Breakfast 07:00-08:00 This session is not certified by the CFPC.

-Members may claim one non-certified Group Learning credit per hour of participation.
+This session may be eligible for non-certified credits.
 Learning Objectives:

 - 1. identify current issues in maternity care and newborns for family physicians - 2. share successes and challenges of maternity and newborn care - 3. network with colleagues who share similar interests Description: